junaidsiddiqi/databaseapp/README.md

   -Created a clickable prototype to demonstrate core functionalities like customer data management, order tracking, and reporting during the team’s presentation to stakeholders.

+**Security & Role-Based Access Control**

+  -Integrated role-based access control (RBAC) to ensure that users could only access the data relevant to their roles.
 **Dashboard Implementation:**

   -Designed a dashboard for the bakery's staff to quickly view orders, customer history, and upcoming deadlines, ensuring relevant information was easily accessible in one place.